nfogh/articles/_posts/2024-03-16-code-coverage.markdown

 }
 {% endhighlight %}

-In this test, we still have 100& code coverage, but there is an obvious error in the code still.
+In this test, we still have 100% code coverage, but there is an obvious error in the code still.

-In this case, code coverage does mean that we have tested 100% of the code, but we have still tested it poorly.

-# Inconcievable!
+# Naming is hard

-Code coverage is a poor term.
-Most people have the notion that if code coverage is high, the code has been tested.
-There is no direct correlation between code coverage and the amount of code that has been tested.
-As we saw in example 1.

 Instead, we should invert the metric, and use "untested code" = 100% - code coverage.
 Because this is actually the only thing we can measure in this way.
-It tells us how many percent of the code is _not_ covered by any automated tests _at all_.
+It tells us how many percent of the code has not been tested _at all_.

 So, where previously your CI tool would report 80% code coverage, now should now report 20% untested code.

 Now, having 0% untested code still does not mean that code has been tested well.
 It could still be tested poorly as in the second example.
 Tests can never prove the absense of errors.